 We thoroughly enjoyed our time in Ireland, all the time we were there, we were fortunate to have had great weather and met some amazing people.

 Arriving back in England we were picked up by our new employer Rob Prat.
 A local farmer to Luton airport.
 We found Rob’s job offer online and after a few email conversations and a quick phone call we had the job.
 On arriving we met a couple of other Kiwis, who had been filling in the vacant work position in between the permanent workers.
 Lochie and Lucy invited us to the Kiwis in London Waitangi day pub crawl.
 What a cool day!
-A great get together of the Kiwi workforce living in and around London. great excuse to get togeahter dress up and have a bit of fun.
+A great get together of the Kiwi workforce living in and around London.
+Great excuse to get together dress up and have a bit of fun.

 After much thought and trial and error, I have come up with a crazy idea.
 I am going to try and change my working habits around and try and improve my productivity.